 The Māori authority may attach a credit to the distribution it makes to members.
-This credit will be classified as a "Māori authority credit".
-It is usually part of the tax the Māori authority has already paid on its profits, which means the distributions aren't taxed twice.
+This credit will be classified as a Māori authority credit and is part of the tax the Māori authority has already paid on its profits, so the distributions are not taxed twice.